-Another benefit of the combination of brick and mortar with an online store is that it gives you another way to collect customer data for marketing purposes.
+Another benefit of the combination of brick and mortar with an online store is that it gives you another way to collect customer data for marketing purposes through a customer data platform.
 For example, why not collect email addresses from people visiting you in-store in exchange for a small discount or special offer?
 This will help you grow your email list and keep reaching those customers long after they’ve left your shop.

 Pro tip: use an online email verifier tool to ensure the validity of your data.
-Sites like Voila Norbert and Find Emails can help with this.
+Sites like Voila Norbert, Find Emails, and ContactOut can help with this.
 Verifying the addresses before adding a customer to your list will keep your bounce rate low and deliverability score high.